sushil-thakur/Real-Estate-Price-Prediction-with-XGBoost/README.md

 location_encoding.pkl

-Load saved files for prediction on new data:
+Load saved files anytime to predict new property prices quickly and accurately!

-Encode location using saved encoding

-Scale features with saved scaler

-Predict with saved model